C-Style Arrays

 The following code has an out-of-bounds access bug.
 Find it and fix it:

-}This off-by-one error is extremely common in beginner code.
+}This off-by-one error is very common in beginner code.

 Summary

-In the next chapter, we will look at std::array—the modern alternative that retains the performance advantages of C arrays while filling in all the shortcomings.
+In the next chapter, we will look at std::array—the modern alternative that retains the performance advantages of C arrays while fixing all the shortcomings.